Economic history of Argentina: Stagnation (1975–1990)

-Free-market reforms (1990–1995)
+Convertibility Plan (1991–2002)

 The Peronist Carlos Menem was elected president in May 1989.
 He immediately announced a new shock program, this time with more fiscal adjustment in view of a government deficit of 16% of GDP.
 In November 1989 agreement was reached on yet another standby with the IMF, but again the arrangement was ended prematurely, followed by another bout of hyper-inflation, which reached 12,000% per year.

 After the collapse of public enterprises during the late 1980s, privatization became strongly popular.
 Menem privatized almost everything the state owned, except for a couple of banks.
 In terms of service there were indisputable improvements.
 For example, before the telephone privatization, to get a new line it was not unusual to wait more than ten years, and apartments with telephone lines carried a big premium in the market.
 After privatization the wait was reduced to less than a week.
 Productivity increased as investment modernized farms, factories and ports.
-However, in all cases, there were large outlays of employees.
+However, in all cases, there were large outflows of employees.
 In addition, the process of privatization was suspected of corruption in many cases.
 Ultimately, the privatized enterprises became private (rather than public) monopolies.
-Their tariffs on long-term contracts were raised in line with American inflation, even though prices in Argentina were falling.
+Their prices on long-term contracts were indexed to American inflation, even though prices in Argentina were falling.

 In 1991, economy minister Domingo Cavallo set out to reverse Argentina's decline through free-market reforms such as open trade.
 On 1 January 1992, a monetary reform replaced the austral with the peso at a rate of 10,000 australs for 1 peso.
 The cornerstone of the reform process was a currency board, under which the peso was fixed by law at par to the dollar, and the money supply restricted to the level of hard-currency reserves.
-A risky policy which meant at a later stage Argentina could not devalue.
+This was a risky policy which meant at a later stage Argentina could not devalue.
 After a lag, inflation was tamed.
 With risk of devaluation apparently removed, capital poured in from abroad.
 GDP growth increased significantly and total employment rose steadily until mid-1993.
 During the second half of 1994, the economy slowed down and unemployment increased from 10% to 12.2%.